Experiments with Optimal Model Trees: Introduction

 Typical algorithms for decision and model tree learning operate in a greedy fashion, i.e., they grow the tree one node at a time, starting with the root node, and, for each node, calculate the optimal split based on the training data of that node only, never looking back to the previous nodes.
 This results in splits that are only locally optimal.
 In practice, this may lead to a tree that is unnecessarily large to achieve a given level of predictive accuracy on the training data.
 In \cite{bertsimas2017optimal}, a mixed-integer linear programming (MILP)~\cite{floudas1995nonlinear} solver was used to compute \emph{optimal} classification trees, where all splits and the classes of the leaf nodes are decided simultaneously by setting up a global optimization problem with a corresponding objective function that is solved exactly, yielding accurate and small trees.
 MILP solvers are general-purpose solvers for optimization problems involving a mix of integer and continuous variables over linear inequalities.
 Initially, MILP problems were solved using \emph{branch and bound} \cite{land2010automatic}, relaxing the integrality constraints on the integer variables and using the simplex algorithm \cite{dantzig2016linear} to solve the relaxed problem iteratively.
 Modern MILP solvers such as Gurobi~\cite{gurobi} can use heuristics, duality theory \cite{balinski1969duality} and Gomory cuts \cite{gomory2010outline} to quickly compute initial feasible solutions and strong bounds to speed up the computation, enabling them to solve problems with millions of variables and constraints in a reasonable time.

-In this paper, we investigate the use of MILP solvers to learn optimal {\em model} trees, with a focus on empirically establishing whether they yield benefits compared to alternative approaches.
+In this paper, we investigate the use of MILP solvers to learn optimal {\em model} trees, with a focus on empirically establishing whether they yield more compact models compared to alternative approaches.
+We argue that MILP is a natural approach to learning model trees because of the mixed discrete-continuous nature of the learning problem: a discrete tree structure is combined with linear models featuring real-valued coefficients.
 To enable classification and regression with optimal model trees, we adopt linear support vector machines as leaf node models.
-In the regression case, our formulation is identical to the original MILP-based approach proposed in \cite{dunn2018optimal}.
+In the regression case, our formulation is identical to the MILP-based approach proposed in \cite{dunn2018optimal}.
 The formulation for classification, based on support vector machines~\cite{hearst1998support}, appears to be new.
 In both cases, we appear to be the first to provide an extensive empirical evaluation and comparison to competing approaches.
 It is important to note that \cite{dunn2018optimal} abandons the purely MILP-based globally optimal approach by incorporating local search.
 We revisit the optimal approach by performing more extensive experiments in a newer computational environment here.